Create tab separated CSV text files with all filenames of a folder, including time and size information, with the free sfk index command.

 an Extended Index file with their contents.

-if standing in the root dir of an exernal hard drive,
+if standing in the root dir of a drive like D:\

-which can later be used on another machine by typing
+which can later be used by typing sfk name